OCA/bank-payment/account_banking_mandate_sale_contact/README.rst

 2. Open or create one contact.
 3. On the "Sales & Purchase" page, fill *Contact Mandate*.

+For setting the mandate automatically at sale order level:

-Then, when you select a payment mode that requires mandate on a sale order, Odoo will choose the mandate selected at contact level.
+1. Go to *Sales > Orders > Quotations* and create a sale order with a payment mode that requires mandate
+2. See how Odoo automatically fills the mandate with the one you selected at contact level.
 That mandate will be copied from the sale order to the invoice.

 Bug Tracker
 ===========